Family Meals Focus

 Fain.
 How would you describe normal holiday eating?

 Satter.
-Normal eating is all about trusting yourself to eat in a way that is right for you.
-The trouble most people have with holiday eating is they get caught up in what they should and shouldn’t eat.
-They’re anxious and ambivalent about eating.
-They might try to resist at holiday parties, but the table is laden with oh-so-appealing “forbidden foods,” and they throw away all control and overdo it.
-Many times they come to parties over-hungry because they’re trying to restrict themselves and lose weight.
-So the standard definition of holiday eating becomes eating way too much.
+Normal eating is all about trusting yourself and giving yourself permission to eat in a way that is right for you.
+The trouble most people have with holiday eating is lack of permission.
+The oh-so-appealing party foods are on their “do not eat” list(s).
+Since these foods are “not all right,” the only way to eat them is to throw away all control and overdo it.
+So the standard definition of holiday eating becomes a lot.

 Fain.
 How about your approach to healthy eating: “Eating Competence.”
 How would you describe that?

 Satter.
-Rather than haranguing yourself about what you should and shouldn’t be eating, you trust yourself to eat food you enjoy.
+Rather than haranguing yourself about what you should and shouldn’t eat, give yourself permission to eat food you enjoy.
 No food is off limits.
-Which isn’t to say you eat like there’s no tomorrow.
-With eating competence, you work with your hunger, appetite, and satisfaction by eating meals and snacks, and by paying attention while you’re eating.
-You trust yourself to eat as much as or as little as is right for you.
-It sounds wild and strange, but lots of research tells us being eating competent works.
+Which isn’t to say you eat like there’s no tomorrow, nor do you even want to.
+With Eating Competence, you include food you really enjoy at meals and snacks, including food from your “do not eat” list(s).
+Then pay attention and enjoy your food.
+Trust yourself to eat as much as or as little as is right for you.
+It sounds wild and strange, but lots of research tells us being Eating Competent works.

 Satter.
-You take your plate and pick and choose what you find most appealing.
-You sit down and eat if you can.
-If not, do what you need to do to enjoy your food: stand in a quiet place, attach yourself to a group that will let you eat in peace.
+You start by giving yourself permission, maybe even before you leave for the party.
+“It’s all right to eat; I just need to pay attention and enjoy.”
+Then at the party, take your plate and choose what you find most appealing.
+Sit down to eat if you can.
+If not, do what you need to do to enjoy your food: Stand in a quiet place, attach yourself to a group that will let you eat in peace.
+Discard the food that doesn’t taste as good as you thought it would.
 Go back for more as many times as you want and eat until you feel satisfied.
-That’s the opposite of standard party eating, where a person doesn’t take time to eat.
+That’s the opposite of the usual party eating, where a person doesn’t take time to eat.
 The food may taste good momentarily, but, because they’re not really paying attention, it’s just absent-minded munching.

 Fain.
 What do you tell clients who are worried about gaining weight?